tchangalov/tchangalov.github.io/src/content/blog/My Coding Ideology.md

 ## Introduction

 I try to follow these rules 80% of the time.
 This leave 20% of leeway.
-The 20% of shortcuts I take allows me to move faster and focusing on what's truly important.
+This 20% allows me to move faster and focus on what's truly important.

 ## Motivation